Master Data Services Installation and Configuration

-For more information on operating system support for different SQL Server 2017 editions, see Hardware and Software Requirements for Installing SQL Server 2016.
+For more information on operating system support for different editions, SQL Server 2019: Hardware and software requirements.

 For an overview of how you organize data in Master Data Services, see Master Data Services Overview (MDS).

-For information about the new features in SQL Server 2017, see What's New in Master Data Services (MDS).
+For information about the new features, see What's New in Master Data Services (MDS).

 For links to videos and other training resources to help you learn Master Data Services, see Learn Master Data Services.

-- To download SQL Server 2017, go to Evaluation Center.
+- To download SQL Server, go to SQL Server downloads.

 - Have an Azure account?
-Then go Here to spin up a Virtual Machine with SQL Server already installed.
+Then go to Quickstart: Create SQL Server on a Windows virtual machine in the Azure portal to spin up a Virtual Machine with SQL Server already installed.